 Could you give us a brief overview of your art background (when you first became interested in art, education, work history, etc…)?

-Describe the difference for you between working with digital or traditional methods?
+Do you have a preference between working with digital or traditional methods?
 Could you give a couple reasons why?

-Are there any artistic disciplines (sculpture, painting, photography, fashion, etc, anything….) that you haven’t practiced but would still like to learn?
+Are there any artistic disciplines (sculpture, painting, photography, fashion, etc, anything….) that you have a passion for?

-Based on your professional experiences, do you have any professional advice for young women artists?
+Based on your professional experiences, do you have any advice for aspiring young women artists?

 I was always very self conscious about my work, especially after being rejected from my college art program.
 I felt l was supposed to conform to a certain style & idea of what’s “good.”
 It was this reason that I resisted doing my own work for so long.
 I’m finally over that and able to say I’m really proud of what I do.
 It isn’t even half as good technically as the work some of my colleagues do, but it is in my own language and style.
 My advice is to always be unapologetically proud of your style and keep striving to make it the best possible version of your own work, not everyone else’s, that it can be.